sg-wireless/pymakr-vsc/README.md

 3) re-run 'pymakr > Extra > List Serial ports'
 4) is the board is not detected as the first , you may need to move it to the front of the list.

+### Binding errors for `serialport`
+`serialport` relies on a native module which needs to be downloaded or built at runtime.
+Sometimes this fails.

+**Solutions:**
+- Install VSCode [manually](https://code.visualstudio.com/docs/setup/setup-overview) (we've had [issues](https://github.com/pycom/pymakr-vsc/issues/184#issuecomment-959293789) with package managers like Snap)
+- If a working binding can't be downloaded, PyMakr will try to build them locally with `node-gyp`.
+Please see requirements for your OS [here](https://github.com/nodejs/node-gyp#installation)

 ## Developing
 If you want to contribute to this project you can test the app the following way: